elastic/apm/docs/terminology.md

 #### Service
 The application/service being instrumented by APM.
 A service is uniquely identified by name + environment.

-#### Stack frame
-A stack frame is a frame of data that gets pushed onto the stack.
-In the case of a call stack, a stack frame would represent a function call and its argument data.
-[Source](https://stackoverflow.com/a/10057535/434980)

 #### Time to glass
 The time from an event occurs in an application until it is visible to the user in the APM UI